flutter/website/src/docs/resources/compatibility.md

 and provide new features in a coherent manner.

-To this end, we have created a test registry where you can provide unit tests for your own applications or libraries that we will run on every change to help us track changes that would break existing applications.
-Our commitment is that we will not make any changes that break these tests without working with the developers of those tests to (a) determine if the change is sufficiently valuable, and (b) provide fixes for the code so that the tests continue to pass.
+To this end, we have created a test registry where you can provide unit tests for your own applications or libraries that we run on every change to help us track changes that would break existing applications.
+Our commitment is that we won't make any changes that break these tests without working with the developers of those tests to (a) determine if the change is sufficiently valuable, and (b) provide fixes for the code so that the tests continue to pass.